 On May 28, 2021, Omar Ibn Said’s story will be told through opera—an artform that has, historically, contributed to the unjust practices of systemic racism and failed to promote the voices of Black and non-white artists, especially in directorial or leadership roles.
 In this talk, artists of current and past Spoleto Festival USA productions—including director and designer Jennifer Wen Ma, director Atom Egoyan, and Omar librettist and co-composer Rhiannon Giddens—discuss their unique experiences on stages nationwide and the biases they have faced in the performing arts industry.
 Festival Director of Orchestral Activities and Omar conductor John Kennedy serves as moderator.

-Discussions set for January, February, March, April, and May 2021 will be announced later this fall.
+Discussions set for February, March, April, and May 2021 will be announced soon.

 Learn more about Spoleto Festival USA: https://spoletousa.org/about/.

 The mission of SC Humanities is to enrich the cultural and intellectual lives of all South Carolinians.
 Established in 1973, this 501(c) 3 organization is governed by a volunteer 20-member Board of Directors comprised of community leaders from throughout the state.
 It presents and/or supports literary initiatives, lectures, exhibits, festivals, publications, oral history projects, videos and other humanities-based experiences that directly or indirectly reach more than 250,000 citizens annually.